CliveUnger/cliveunger.github.io/index.md

 # Hi, I'm Clive Unger!

-I graduated the University of Texas at Austin with a BS in Computer Engineering and a Data Science focus.
+I graduated in 2020 from the University of Texas at Austin with a BS in Computer Engineering and a Data Science focus.
+I am working at NVIDIA now!

 [LinkedIn](https://www.linkedin.com/in/{{ site.linkedin_username }})